Crown and Height Reduction

-Commonly confused with topping, a process which more often than not kills even some of the most established trees, crown thinning and height reduction with crowning are two healthy and viable option for any tree owners that are worried about variables like weight distribution, overly dense canopy, or light blocking trees.
+Crowning is commonly confused with topping, a process which more often than not kills even some of the most established trees.
+Crown thinning and height reduction however, are two healthy and viable options.
+These are recommended for any tree owners that are worried about variables like weight distribution, overly dense canopy, or light blocking trees.

 What is Crown Thinning?